BFriedland/data-structures/README.md

         hash(key)
             Return the hash of a given key string.

-Inserton sort is a simple sorting algorithm.
+Insertion sort is a simple sorting algorithm.
 It has somewhat poor performance,
     but it's very easy to implement.
 It will run in O(n) time in the best case and O(n^2) time in the worst case.